Trademarks and Brands: Everything You Need to Know

 Trademarks can be obtained at the U.S. Patent and Trademark Office.
 Registering your brand requires a sample of the brand name, a completed application, and an application fee.
 It is incredibly important to choose a trademark that is eligible for federal registration and legal protection.

 If you need help with trademark law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.